MathieuLoutre/grunt-aws-s3/README.md

 In this example, only the files starting with a `.` will be deleted.

+`dest` is the folder on the bucket that you want to target.
+At the moment, a globbing pattern shouldn't be in `src` (which would reference local files) but `exclude`.
+Exclude takes 1 globbing pattern, and can be "flipped" so that it becomes "delete all that match this pattern" rather than "don't delete all that match this pattern".

+If you use `differential`, you need to give a `cwd`, which will indicate which folder `dest` is referencing locally.
+In that case, `differential` will only delete the files on AWS which don't exist locally (look at this in terms of cleaning up if you have changed some assets names or something).

 #### `copy`

 The `copy` action just requires a `src` and a `dest` so: